 What will change about buying and selling homes within the next year, two years, or five?
 Predicting the future of any industry isn’t easy.
 Fortunately, real estate generally offers more accessible and reliable data than other industries to use when making forecasts.
 That means making reasonable predictions about the not-so-distant future isn’t a complete shot in the dark.
 By taking what we know from the U.S. real estate industry's long history, we can factor old data against recent trends and technologies.
 We can use that information to give educated opinions about how the future of home buying and selling might soon unfold.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 With that said, here are some of our predictions about what the future of real estate might look like:

-Surge in Home Purchases for Young Families
+The surge in Home Purchases for Young Families

 In any discussion of home-buying trends, we must look at one of the most talked-about age demographics in real estate: the millennial generation.
 Conversations surrounding millennial homebuyers usually involve some mention of their general reluctance to buy a first home.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 With young families and professionals setting real estate buying goals for the near future, we may quickly witness a corresponding surge in home purchases.